 As I wrote here in February digital culture did not jump into being the moment computers went online.
 Our digital habits, especially our habits as consumers, have their roots in both the online and offline world with links far predating the world wide web.
 These components are both persuasive and historical, and they strongly impact how we connect and act today.

-Social media, preference history and tracking technology, chat bots etc. were created long before the internet and before many of us were even born.
+Social media, preference history and tracking technology, chat bots etc. were created and in place long before the internet and before many of us were even born.

 In the 1960s MIT computer scientist Joseph Weizenbaum built a computer psychotherapist called ‘Eliza’.
 Like a therapist, you sat in front of a computer screen and typed in what was bothering you.
 The computer basically repeated back to you what was typed in in the form of a question.
 People knew that the computer did not understand what was being typed in, but after many tests, Weizenbaum discovered that people became quickly engrossed.
 They would sit for hours telling the machine incredibly intimate details of their lives.
 What ‘Eliza’ showed was that what made people secure was having themselves reflected back to them, just like in a mirror.
 Artificial Intelligence (already in existence since the 1940s) changed direction and started to create new systems that did just that.
 They were called Intelligence Agents.
 They worked by monitoring individuals, gathering vast amounts of data about their behaviour and then looked for patterns and correlations from which they could predict what they would want in the future.
 They created a safe bubble that protected people from the complexities of the world outside.
 The implications proved fruitful and profitable.
 If you liked that, then you’ll love this.